 - Anonymization of personal data (when possible); and

 - Carefully selected data processors.

-Although we put our best efforts to protect your personal data, given the nature of communications and information processing technology and the Internet, we cannot be liable for any unlawful destruction, loss, use, copying, modification, leakage, and falsification of your personal data that was caused by circumstances that are beyond our reasonable control.
-In case a serious breach occurs, we will take reasonable measures to mitigate the breach, as required by the applicable law.
-Our liability for any security breach will be limited to the highest extent permitted by the applicable law.
+Although we put our best efforts to protect your personal data, given the nature of communications and information processing technology and the Internet, we cannot be liable for any unlawful destruction, loss, use, copying, modification, leakage, or falsification of your personal data that was caused by circumstances that are beyond our reasonable control.
+In case a serious breach occurs, we will take reasonable measures to mitigate the breach, as required by applicable law.
+Our liability for any security breach will be limited to the highest extent permitted by applicable law.